 You can treat the broodless bees with oxalic acid, to knock out phoretic varroa mites (mites living on the body of the bees).

-Feed the swarm with 1:1 sugar syrup, after two days.
+Feed the swarm with 1:1 sugar syrup, two days after they arrive.

 The bees will quickly draw out foundation, if the sycamore is providing a honey flow, and they can fill a brood box with brood and stores within ten days.